ELD Guide

 30-minute break planning for property-carrying CMV drivers, with duty-status checks and ELD review prompts.

-Property-carrying CMV drivers must take a 30-minute non-driving break before driving after accumulating 8 cumulative hours of driving time since the last qualifying rest period — the break must be spent off duty or in the sleeper berth, and the 8-hour driving clock resets after the break.
+Property-carrying CMV drivers must take at least 30 consecutive minutes of non-driving time before driving after accumulating 8 cumulative hours of driving — under the current FMCSA rule (effective September 29, 2020), the break can be satisfied by off-duty, sleeper berth, or on-duty not-driving time, or any consecutive combination of these, and the 8-hour driving clock resets after a qualifying break.

 ELD and HOS topics should be read with the related driver, carrier, and rule-specific pages.
 ELD Guide, Hours of Service, ELD Malfunction.